galyasteffano/stelligent-nu/02-s3/README.md

 _Can you still retrieve old versions of the object you removed?_

+> yes

 ##### Question: Deleting All Versions

 _How would you delete all versions?_

+> delete all version as results from 's3api list-object-versions'. additionally, using python to clean a whole bucket with bucket.object_versions.delete()

 #### Lab 2.3.3: Tagging S3 Resources